 Bournemouth is best known for its expansive sandy beach, however, there are a number of other elements that make it a good destination to visit.
 The town itself is absolutely lovely and worth exploring, there are beautiful gardens to wander in and countless pubs to have in which to have a meal or a pint.

 All in all, Bournemouth makes for an absolutely unmissable stop to make when driving from London to Cornwall.
+It’s also a great place to spend the night with a number of accommodation choices such as rustic Victorian-style seaside apartment.

 Another beautiful Dorset coastal town, Weymouth is the perfect stop if you’re looking for something smaller and a bit more quaint than Bournemouth.
 Oozing with charm and also boasting some of the most beautiful beaches, Weymouth is an excellent place to get some classic British seaside charm.